 Giorgetto Giugiaro: car designer by trade, he’s the man behind the likes of the Ferrari GG50, the original VW Scirocco and Maserati’s Quattroporte, as well as Nikon’s D3 and D4 DSLRs.
 Basically, he’s pretty good at making funky-looking kit.

 So, Ripley was a design lover, then?

 Perhaps – though she was mighty good with a gun, too.

 For true collectors, nothing but the original Seiko model that Ripley (played by Sigourney Weaver) strapped on as she blasted deep-space dwellers will do the ticker trick – but, for those after some movie memorabilia in a surprisingly sleek (despite the hump) shell, the limited edition SCED035 is ideal.

 Oh, and it’s waterproof to 100m – so no need to worry about splashing gory guts across it.
-It’s yours for less than US$300 (a little less than ₹20,000) – though you’ll need to be quicker than a creature bursting out of John Hurt’s chest: only 3,000 pieces have been produced.
+It’s yours for less than US$300 (around £200) – though you’ll need to be quicker than a creature bursting out of John Hurt’s chest: only 3,000 pieces have been produced.